 an emotional condition characterized by alternate periods of elation and depression: considered by some to be a mild form of bipolar (affective) disorder

-A mild affective disorder characterized by alternating periods of elevated and depressed mood that are milder than those typical of bipolar disorder.
+A mood disorder characterized by alternating periods of elevated and depressed mood that are milder than those typical of bipolar disorder.
 Also called cyclothymic disorder .

 From the Ancient Greek κῠκλος (kuklos, “circle”) + θῡμός (thūmos, “temper”, “disposition”).